 Because this was a P3 contract, the event required full accountability and transparency.
-Service Works Global (SWG part of the Service Works Group of companies), an FM software company, provided its QFM software to the event, particularly to EllisDon, the construction and Facilities Service provider for the Athletes' Village.
+Service Works Global (SWG), an FM software company, provided its QFM software to the event, particularly to EllisDon, the construction and Facilities Service provider for the Athletes' Village.

 EllisDon is an employee-owned company, delivering construction expertise and services to clients throughout the world.
 Completing in excess of \$3.5bn in new construction annually, EllisDon employs approximately 1,400 people and has a presence in North America, as well as offices in the United Arab Emirates.
-EllisDon Facilities Services Inc. 16 is a specialist subset service within the EllisDon Corporation, which provides all-encompassing soft and hard facilities services, catered to each project's needs.
+EllisDon Facilities Services Inc. is a specialist subset service within the EllisDon Corporation, which provides allencompassing soft and hard facilities services, catered to each project's needs.